digitalfondue/synckv/README.md

  Synchronization strategy
  ------------------------

- Distributed put: when a put is done in a node, a `PutRequest` is sent to everybody.
+ Distributed put: when a put is done in a node, a `putRequest` is sent to everybody.
 So generally, after the first synchronization the data should be aligned.

  Full/partial synchronization: In a jgroup channel, there is a leader (the first element of the channel) and the followers.

- 1. The leader, each 10 seconds, broadcast a `RequestForSyncPayload` message
+ 1. The leader, each 10 seconds, make a `requestForSyncPayload` call
- 2. The followers, receiving the `RequestForSyncPayload` send back to the leader a `SyncPayloadToLeader` which contain the table name, with element count and related bloom filter
+ 2. The followers, will receive a call to `handleRequestForSyncPayload` call back the leader with `syncPayloadForLeader`
- 3. The leader, save in a map Address,SyncPayloadToLeader the message
+ 3. The leader, receive the various calls through `handleSyncPayloadForLeader` save in a map Address, List of TableMetadata the message
- 4. In the same job as point 1, each 10 seconds it will handle the map of `SyncPayloadToLeader`: for the tables that are missing, it will send a "full sync" message, for the ones that have a different bloom filter a "partial sync" message.
+ 4. In the same job as point 1, each 10 seconds it will handle the map of `List of TableMetadata`: for the tables that are missing, it will send a "full sync" message, for the ones that have a different bloom filter a "partial sync" message.
     The message class is `SyncPayloadFrom`: it contain from where the receiver will need to load the data.